Application Process for Music Majors (undergrads and grads)

 - travel for research (e.g. to consult materials in a library/archive, etc.)

 - travel to consult with specialists (e.g. scholars, coaches, etc.);

 - purchase of research materials (e.g. digital images) [musical scores, books, etc. should be requested through the Penn State Libraries].

 School of Music graduate students who want to request funds to support research, creative activities, and/or professional travel should submit a Graduate Student Support Request Form.
 This form includes a “faculty sponsor” section that must be completed (confidentially) by the student’s faculty advisor or studio instructor.
-Forms should be submitted to Marica Tacconi, Associate Director, at firstname.lastname@example.org.
+Forms should be submitted to Rachel Copeland, Associate Director, at firstname.lastname@example.org.
 They will be reviewed on a rolling basis until all funds are expended.
 It is important to keep in mind that funds are limited and thus granted on a competitive basis.
 Requests should be related to the student’s studies or have a direct/strong impact on his/her professional development.
 In recent years, allocations from the School of Music have typically been in the range of $50-$350 per request (up to $600 for more expensive oversees trips), with matching funds sometimes available from the College of Arts and Architecture.
 Students are eligible to submit no more than two requests per academic year; generally, total allocations will not exceed $800 per student per academic year.
 Students who have multiple funding needs should prioritize and discuss professional goals with their advisors.

 When appropriate, the Associate Director will ask the student to fill out a College form to request additional funds from the College.
 Money is then transferred to the School of Music budget, and students should contact Peg Lucas (School of Music Financial Coordinator; email@example.com) regarding reimbursement procedures.